 Is there a patron saint of runners?
 Anyone who knows anything at all about Catholicism knows that there is a patron saint for anything and everything.
 YES, this means that there’s even a patron saint for us runners.

 Meet Saint Sebastian, patron saint of runners

-St. Sebastian is the patron saint of athletes—including us runners—and also the patron of archers.
+St. Sebastian is the patron saint of athletes—including us runners.
 You’ll usually find him depicted in paintings tied to a tree and shot up with arrows.